 In the example search above, Qatar Airways dynamically prices their award chart which results in a significant difference in mileage cost for the two similar itineraries.
-Once you decide on the class of service you are redeeming for, simply select that button, and finalize the booking process by entering your personal details and credit card for payment.
+Once you decide on the class of service you are redeeming for (and you know we are definitely flying Qatar QSuites on this redemption), simply select that button, and finalize the booking process by entering your personal details and credit card for payment.
 Similar to other airline programs, you will pay just the taxes and fees on your award ticket.

 When you are making a redemption, it is important to note that on many results, you may see a symbol that looks like this:

 This is a symbol that identifies a mixed cabin redemption.
 This means that the entire itinerary is not in the selected class of service.
 If you click on the symbol, you will receive a pop-up similar to the one below:

 This popup will tell you how the itinerary is split based on the class of service.
 Sometimes mixed cabin itineraries are of no concern, like the one above.
 Other times, it may have you in business class for a one-hour flight and then economy for the 14-hour flight.
 Always double-check any mixed cabin redemptions before finalizing the transaction.